The Ultimate Guide to Share of Search for 2022

 Traditionally, share of voice was a key metric for marketers.
 It influenced budget allocation, spending and tactics.
 However, the rise of online media means it can no longer be calculated accurately.
 That’s where share of search comes in.

-In the age of eCommerce marketing, Share of Search is a great alternative to Share of Voice.
+In the age of eCommerce marketing, measuring share of search is a great alternative to share of voice.
 More and more brands are using this new metric to measure the effectiveness of their campaigns and stay ahead of the competition.
 Here’s everything you need to know about it.

 Here are the most significant ones.

 1. It’s easier and quicker to calculate share of search

 All you need to figure out your share of search is a calculator and some search volume data – the latter of which is available for free with Google’s Keyword Planner

 This data can be pulled together much faster than a share of voice report.
 You don’t need to spend much time researching competitors either.
 Your SEO tool will highlight them for you.

 This means share of search reports are accessible to brands of every size and can be assessed on a regular basis.
 To keep track of your brand’s health and growth, you may even want to make it one of your key eCommerce KPIs.